zno-man/time-table-generator-nit-calicut/README.md

-download this file , then open it using notepad and replace the slot names using find and replace (ctrl+h)
+download this file , then open it using notepad and replace the slot names using find and replace (ctrl+h) finally take the screen shot of the final image after opening it via the browser.

 for eg: